CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-01-Dojo.md

 ## What is Network Programmability

 Even the most storied Ninja had to receive the training necessary to practice the methods and live the life to be successful.
 Thank you for taking the first step with this lab at Cisco Live!
+But first, let's explore what it is we're here for.

 ### Defining Network Programmability

 Think about your own environment.
 How do you manage your networks and systems?
 What are the most common methods or tools for deploying and managing your production environment?
 Text editors; tens, hundreds, maybe thousands of documents, drawings, and spreadsheets; CLI commands; copy-and-paste; free or commercial applications?
-In recent years, there has been an incredible increase in the number of devices on your networks; number of applications stressing your networks; rate of change in consumer devices and applications; and pressure on network architects, engineers, and administrators or operators to support these demands and changes.
+In recent years, there has been an incredible increase in the number of devices on our networks; number of applications stressing our networks; rate of change in consumer devices and applications; and pressure on network architects, engineers, and administrators or operators to support these demands and changes.
 We tend to struggle with keeping up with demand and make mistakes.
+We need to be more efficient and work smarter.

 So-called DevOps (a compound of "Development" and "Operations") has become a popular practice of unifying development and operations into a continuous flow of automation and monitoring throughout the stages of development,